Sanjuktabanik2001/Sanjuktabanik2001/README.md

 - 👀 I’m interested in Python, and Web Development stuffs.
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on projects based on HTML, CSS, Javascript and Python
-- 📫 You can reach me throul email: sanjuktabanik2001@gmail.com
+- 📫 You can reach me throuGH email: sanjuktabanik2001@gmail.com

 <!---
 Sanjuktabanik2001/Sanjuktabanik2001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.